home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-card.md

   .whenDefined(element.localName)
   .then(() => element.getCardSize());
 ```

+Your card can define a `getGridSize` method to support [section view](https://home-assistant.io/dashboards/sections/), This method must returns the space your card on the grid section as a array containing the number of columns and rows.
+The section grid is composed of 4 columns and as many row as needed.
+If the method returns `[2, 3]`, your card will take 2 columns and 3 rows on the grid.
+If this method is not defined, your card will be full width and the height of your card will be set to `auto`.
+It's recommended that the size doesn't rely on state or other dynamic state attributes to avoid any layout change when the state change.
+Try to rely only on some fixed state attributes (e.g. `supported features`) and the card configuration to have a predictable size.

 Your card can define a `getConfigElement` method that returns a custom element for editing the user configuration.
 Home Assistant will display this element in the card editor in the dashboard.